Dresden Green Vault jewelry heist trial starts | DW | 28.01.2022

 The trial of six men accused of carrying out one of the biggest jewel thefts in modern German history got underway in Dresden on Friday.

-Prosecutors allege that the men were responsible for the 2019 heist at Dresden's Green Vault Museum, stealing treasures worth at least €113.8 million ($129 million).
+Prosecutors have alleged that the men were responsible for the November 2019 heist at Dresden's Green Vault Museum, stealing treasures worth at least €113.8 million ($129 million).

 The men, aged between 23 and 28, will be tried in a juvenile court, as two of them were legal minors at the time of the heist.
 They face charges of organized robbery and arson.